NOAA-RDHPCS/noaa-rdhpcs.github.io/source/accounts/about_accounts.rst

    With current CAC information on file, you should authenticate into RDHPCS with CAC as your primary means.
-If you need assistance with authenticating via CAC, please see: :ref:`common-access-card`.
+If you need assistance with authenticating via CAC, please see: :ref:`common-access`.

 .. _rsa_token: